|Location||2 weeks||3 weeks||4 weeks|

 Meals are shared around a communal table and may typically be lentil stew, or a large platter of rice, chicken or pork, tofu and vegetables.
 Crème caramel and freshly brewed coffee from an open fire.
 If you have special dietary needs, please let us know on your Application Form.

 The evenings and weekends are yours to relax and immerse yourself in the local community life.
 However you may be called into the clinic to assist in the event of an emergency.
 Free time can be spent exploring the local villages and teaching English and other skills to the local people.

 You will be met on arrival at Dili Airport by the centre coordinator.
-Please aim to arrive on the Saturday or Sunday so that you can be transferred to the clinic and ready to start work on the Monday and the minimum visit is 2 weeks.
+Please aim to arrive on the Saturday or Sunday so that you can be transferred to the clinic and ready to start work on the Monday.
+The minimum visit is 2 weeks.
 We will communicate your flight details to the local staff and they will meet you at the International Airport.